Check this out:

 Shorty’s Pond: This is 4-acre pond is located within Ivor Davies Nature Park in the city of Molalla.
 Shorty’s is scheduled for stocking in April and May as long as water conditions hold up.
 Shorty’s Pond can be accessed by the Fifth St. Trailhead across from Heckard Football Stadium.

 Smith Reservoir: This reservoir is directly north of Trail Bridge Reservoir and will be stocked through late June.
 Unlike Trail Bridge Reservoir, Smith Reservoir is not visible from the highway and although there is a good amount of bank angling opportunity near the dam, a boat can increase your angling success.
+There is a 10 mph speed limit for motorboats on Smith Reservoir.
 Bait use is allowed.

 St. Louis Ponds: This is a 240-acre public fishing complex owned by ODFW.
 It contains 54 developed acres of water in seven ponds, which provide habitat for trout and warmwater species, including catfish, largemouth bass, redear sunfish, green sunfish, white crappie and black crappie.